 16.10 I.R.C.: I.R.C. shall refer to the Internal Revenue Code of the United States.
-Any reference to specific sections of the I.R.C. shall include sections of like or similar import which replace the specific sections as a result of changes to the I.R.C. made after the date of this agreement.
+Any

 16.11 OTHER DEFINITIONS: Except as otherwise provided in this agreement, terms are as defined in the Colorado Uniform Trust Code, and if not, then in the Colorado Probate Code, or, with regard to powers of appointment, in the Colorado Uniform Powers of Appointment Act, as any are amended after the date of this agreement.